- Lindsey Lowe, 25, hid her pregnancy from family members, police say

-(CNN) -- A Tennessee woman secretly gave birth to twin boys in a toilet in the home she shares with her parents and then smothered the infants and hid their bodies in a bedroom laundry basket, police said Friday.
+Lowe, 25, secretly gave birth to twin boys on September 12 in a bathroom in the Hendersonville home she shares with her parents, and then smothered the infants and hid their bodies in a bedroom laundry basket, police said.

-Lowe, who according to the affidavit confessed to killing her newborns, said she didn't look at either of the babies as she "placed her hand" over each child's mouths to stop them from crying.
+According to a police affidavit, Lowe confessed, telling police she didn't look at either of the babies as she "placed her hand" over each child's mouth to stop them from crying.

-It took a "couple of minutes" for the first child to die, according to the affidavit, while Lowe said the second baby died more quickly.
-Both children were males and full-term, weighing about 5 to 6 pounds, the affidavit said.
+Both children were males and full term, weighing about 5 to 6 pounds, the affidavit said.

-Her attorney, John Pellegrin, said that his client was "extremely distraught" in the two times he's met with her in jail.
-Pellegrin said Lowe was "on suicide watch," receiving sedatives from medical personnel at the corrections facility.
+Her attorney, John Pellegrin, said in September that his client was "extremely distraught" both times he met with her in jail.

 "This is an inexplicable situation and extremely sad for everyone involved," Pellegrin told HLN's Jane Velez-Mitchell.

 A message CNN left for Pellegrin on Thursday seeking comment was not immediately returned.